 Tenant Protection Vouchers (TPVs).
 Vouchers issued to eligible tenants of certain properties when an event at the property would otherwise expose tenants to a loss of rental assistance, resulting in an increase in their housing costs.
 Such events include when a Rent Supp or RAP contract terminates due to expiration, prepayment of the underlying mortgage, or an enforcement action.
 HUD provides TPVs and funding to a voucher agency that has jurisdiction over the area in which the property is located.
 TPVs may be regular HCVs, which are administered in accordance with all HCV program requirements, or EVs, as described above.

 Tenant Rent.
-The amount payable monthly by the household as rent to the unit owner.
+The amount payable monthly by the household as rent to the unit owner as defined in 24 CFR Part 5.

+TTP.
+The total tenant payment as calculated pursuant to 24 CFR Part 5.

 Uniform Physical Condition Standards.
-Protocols used for HUD Real Estate Assessment Center (REAC) physical inspections in accordance with 24 CFR Part 5, subpart G.
+Protocols used for HUD Real Estate Assessment Center (REAC) physical inspections in accordance with 24 CFR part 5, subpart G.

 Utility Allowance.
-The amount that a PHA or Project Owner determines is reasonable for tenant-paid utility costs.
-In the case where the utility allowance exceeds the Total Tenant Payment (as defined at 24 CFR part 5.613), the tenant is reimbursed in the amount of such excess.
+As defined in 24 CFR Part 5, the amount that a PHA or Project Owner determines is reasonable for tenant-paid utility costs.
+In the case where the utility allowance exceeds the Total Tenant Payment (as defined at 24 CFR § 5.613), the tenant is reimbursed in the amount of such excess.

 Voucher Agency.
 A PHA that administers a HCV program.

+Work or Scope of Work.
+The scope of work required by HUD to be performed within a defined period following the conversion and specified in the RCC or other RAD conversion documents.

 Section I: Public Housing Projects